 Richard & Helen DeVos Fieldhouse

 Most often, students present their research on a poster.
 Other ideas and formats are welcome.
 Typical posters are 24" x 36" or larger, up to 42" high by 48" wide, displayed two on each side of a large poster display board.
-Many students choose to use a tri-fold poster board set on a table.
+Students can also choose to use a tri-fold poster board set on a table.
 See pictures of various poster formats and templates.

-With registration, you will be asked to upload your abstract for your project.
+With registration you will be asked to create an abstract for your project.
 A book will be published, both in print and on Digital Commons, at the beginning of May that includes abstracts from the projects presented at the Celebration.
 Find abstract requirements and samples.

 Learn tips on everything you need to know for presenting:

 - Putting together a great poster